 I’m still getting to weigh in on resources to supplement the curriculum in my current job as an instructional coach.
 There is hardly anything that makes me happier than hunting for great pictures books or using excerpts from texts to use in instruction.

-Before winter break, sixth grade teacher Ms. P and I worked together to plan an upcoming unit.
+Before winter break, sixth grade teacher Ms. Padilla and I worked together to plan an upcoming unit.
 The curriculum suggested using Eleven by Sandra Cisneros as a text to teach required standards.
 We talked at length about poetry, song lyrics and chapter book excerpts that we could use along with the Cisneros piece.

 Today I was able to see those plans in action.
 I sat at a table with a group of sixth graders who discussed Kendrick Lamar’s few lines included on the album’s very last track, “Mortal Man”.